leonardKleber/react-optimization-frontend/README.md

 | Starts and parameterizes the optimization application. | Privides live monitoring of the running optimization process. | Visualizes, analyses and evaluates the results of the optimization process. |

 For further information, see the slides of the final presentation provided in the repository.

-The original project was a collaboration with @jomino141 and @Aposelix and has been graded with a 1.3 (95%).

 ## Set up FastAPI
 ### 1. Install requirements